-The Faculty’s research mission is to advance the frontiers of business and economics knowledge by fostering innovative and interdisciplinary research that addresses significant regional and global issues.
-The Faculty has seven research centres that draw expertise from different fields for interdisciplinary research and knowledge exchange activities.
+The School’s research mission is to advance the frontiers of business and economics knowledge by fostering innovative and interdisciplinary research that addresses significant regional and global issues.
+The School has seven research centres that draw expertise from different fields for interdisciplinary research and knowledge exchange activities.

 Established in 1997, Asia Case Research Centre (ACRC) addresses a growing demand for research and instructive materials relating to Asian business, and now boasts a repository of context-rich cases drawn from a vast range of industries and disciplinary areas.
 The Centre is committed to the advancement of learning and teaching in business education and strives to promote leading management thinking through research on the latest practices in the Asian business environment.

-The Centre for Asian Entrepreneurship and Business Values (CASBV) is set up in 2005 to promote the teaching of intellectual capital development in entrepreneurship and business values in Hong Kong, China, and the Asia-Pacific region.
-CASBV develops publications, MBA and executive courses, resource materials, and Asian business cases.
+The Centre for Asian Entrepreneurship and Business Values (CASEBV) is set up in 2005 to promote the teaching of intellectual capital development in entrepreneurship and business values in Hong Kong, China, and the Asia-Pacific region.
+CASEBV develops publications, MBA and executive courses, resource materials, and Asian business cases.